snap-research/GenAU/GenAU/README.md

 ## Evaluation
 - We follow [audioldm](https://github.com/haoheliu/AudioLDM-training-finetuning) to perform our evaulations.
 - By default, the models will be evaluated periodically during training as specified in the config file.
 For each evaulation, a folder with the generated audio will be saved under `run_logs/train' at the same levels the specified config file.
-- The code idenfities the test dataset in an already existing folder according to number of samples.
-If you would like to test on a new test dataset, register it in `scripts/generate_and_eval`
+- The code idenfities the test dataset in an already existing folder according to that number of samples.
+If you would like to test on a new test dataset, register it in `scripts/generate_and_eval` or provide `--evaluation_dataset` name.

 ```shell